DMM TOC > 500 Additional Mailing Services|

-[1-26-14] Customers must pay a nonrefundable per-piece fee to initiate the USPS process of attempting to intercept the mailpiece.
-Priority Mail Express, Priority Mail and First-Class Mail pieces being redirected to the sender are not relabeled or subject to additional postage.
+[1-25-15] Customers must pay a nonrefundable per-piece fee once the USPS successfully intercepts the mailpiece.
+Priority Mail Express, Priority Mail, and First-Class Mail pieces being redirected to the sender are not relabeled or subject to additional postage.
 Intercepted Parcel Select, Standard Post, Bound Printed Matter, Media Mail or Library Mail pieces that are redirected to the sender, and all intercepted mailpieces that are redirected to a new delivery address or a Post Office as Hold For Pickup (508.7.0), are relabeled and handled as a new Priority Mail piece.
-The new Priority Mail piece is charged at Priority Mail Commercial Based prices from the location where intercepted to the new destination based on the dimensions, weight, and zone of the piece or the flat rate price if applicable.
+The new Priority Mail piece is charged Priority Mail Commercial Base prices from the location where intercepted to the new destination based on the dimensions, weight, and zone of the piece or the flat rate price, if applicable, along with any applicable extra services fees.
 Postage and fee payments are as follows:

 a.
 For retail customers, the Package Intercept fee may be paid by credit or debit card at www.usps.com.
-Payment of any applicable postage and fees will be collected from the recipient as postage due upon delivery.
+Payment of any applicable postage and fees for the new mailpiece will be charged at the time of the intercept when possible, or otherwise will be collected from the recipient as postage due upon delivery.

 b.
-For commercial customers, payment of the Package Intercept fee and any applicable postage and fees must be processed through the mailer's Centralized Account Processing System (CAPS) account.
+For commercial customers, payment of the Package Intercept fee and any applicable postage and fees for the new mailpiece must be processed through the mailer's Centralized Account Processing System (CAPS) account.

-Commercial customers who register and file their request through the Business Customer Gateway may add, and pay additional postage for, extra services on the new Priority Mail piece being redirected to a new address or a Post Office for Hold For Pickup, at the time of their online intercept request.
-Retail customers who file their request through usps.com may add extra services at the time of their online request which will be charged as postage due at the time of delivery.
+[1-25-15] Customers may request, and pay additional postage under 5.2, for extra services on the new Priority Mail piece being redirected to a new address or a Post Office for Hold For Pickup.
+Extra services may not be added to items being redirected to the sender.
 The relabeled item will be assigned a new Intelligent Mail package barcode (IMpb) applicable to the extra service purchased.
 All available USPS scans for the extra service will be available to the customer at no charge.
-Extra services may not be added to items being redirected to the sender.
 Only the following extra services may be added:

-[1-26-14] Retail customers may register and file a request to have their package intercepted at www.usps.com.
-Commercial customers may register and file a request at https://gateway.usps.com/bcg/login.htm.
+[1-25-15] Retail customers may register and make their request at www.usps.com to have their package intercepted.
+Commercial customers may register and make their request at https://gateway.usps.com/bcg/login.htm.
 Packages designated for redirection to a new address provided by the mailer that are undeliverable as addressed will be returned to sender as provided in 2.0.
-Only the sender or authorized representative can request Package Intercept.

 6.1 Request Process